uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/index.rst

 The sequence of actions to create a primitive is:

-1. Create an operation descriptor via, for example, :any:`dnnl::convolution_forward::desc`.
-The operation descriptor can contain memory descriptors with placeholder :any:`dnnl::memory::format_tag::any` memory formats if the primitive supports it.
+1. Create an operation descriptor via, for example,
+   |convolution_forward::desc|.
+The operation descriptor can
+   contain memory descriptors with placeholder
+   |memory::format_tag::any| memory formats if the primitive
+   supports it.
 2. Create a primitive descriptor based on the operation descriptor, engine and attributes.